 CPI Day

 As we approached Wednesday, awaiting the CPI, the entire market seemed to slow down in the morning session.
 This is not surprising, as we often have a bit of a pause before a major release.
-But considering everything was still mostly bullish, an experienced trader (or student at DojiDojo) should know that it’s possible for the CPI to cause some major volatility in either direction.
+But even though everything was still mostly bullish, an experienced trader knows that it’s still possible for the CPI to cause some major volatility in either direction.
 All we have to do in this situation is wait and see what happens at the release.

-Unsurprisingly, the CPI dropped with its usual spike in volatility, taking Nasdaq down about 300 points.
-It fell just short of 21500, and then made multiple strong bullish signals at the bottom, tipping us off for the morning session.
+Unsurprisingly, the CPI release brought a spike in volatility, taking Nasdaq down about 300 points.
+It fell just short of tagging 21500, and then made multiple strong bullish signals at the bottom, tipping us off for the morning session.

 By the time the market opened, we had already recovered about 70 points, and the opening 15-minute candle recovered another 80 on top of that.